seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 1. Sort Search Results:
     - Test functionalities:
         - Perform a search for a product.
-        - Sort the search results by price (low to high).
+        - Sort the search results by sort criteria.
-        - Verify that the search results are displayed in ascending order based on price.
+        - Verify that the search results are displayed matching to the sort criteria.
     - Test Data:
+        - Sort by ascending order (price low to high)
+        - Sort by descending order (price high to low)
         - Search for a popular product with multiple sellers.
     - Expected Outcome:
-        - Verify that sorting by price displays search results in ascending order.
+        - Verify that sorting by price displays search results matching sort criteria
 2. View Product Details:
     - Test functionalities:
         - Navigate to a product page.